Pharmacogenomics: Future

 Computational advances have enabled cheaper and faster sequencing.
 Research has focused on combinatorial chemistry, genomic mining, omic technologies, and high throughput screening.

 As the cost per genetic test decreases, the development of personalized drug therapies will increase.
 Technology now allows for genetic analysis of hundreds of target genes involved in medication metabolism and response in less than 24 hours for under $1,000.
 This a huge step towards bringing pharmacogenetic technology into everyday medical decisions.
-Likewise, companies like deCODE genetics, MD Labs Pharmacogenetics, Navigenics and 23andMe offer genome scans.
+Likewise, companies like 23andMe offer genome scans.
 The companies use the same genotyping chips that are used in GWAS studies and provide customers with a write-up of individual risk for various traits and diseases and testing for 500,000 known SNPs.
-Costs range from $995 to $2500 and include updates with new data from studies as they become available.
-The more expensive packages even included a telephone session with a genetics counselor to discuss the results.

 Ethics

 Pharmacogenetics has become a controversial issue in the area of bioethics.
 Privacy and confidentiality are major concerns.
 The evidence of benefit or risk from a genetic test may only be suggestive, which could cause dilemmas for providers.
 Drug development may be affected, with rare genetic variants possibly receiving less research.
 Access and patient autonomy are also open to discussion.